Richienb/iplocation/README.md

 iplocation.clearCache();
 ```

-You can also check the side of the cache or view the cache, using:
+You can also check the size of the cache or view the cache, using:

 ```javascript
 iplocation.cacheSize();